-The Curriculum Vision

-"Words do two major things: They provide food for the mind and create light for understanding and awareness."- Jim Rohn

-At The Bellbird, the design of our curriculum is intended to develop and further extend confident use of a rich vocabulary preparing our young pupils for the next step in their educational lives.
+The Bellbird Primary School - Prospectus 2023/24 The Curriculum Vision "Words do two major things: They provide food for the mind and create light for understanding and awareness."- Jim Rohn At The Bellbird, the design of our curriculum is intended to develop and further extend confident use of a rich vocabulary preparing our young pupils for the next step in their educational lives.
 A varied and diverse vocabulary is vital for pupils to best express opinions, write texts, and explain understanding and share knowledge both written and verbal.

-The way in which we implement this is through the development of a curriculum that makes use of clear and strong links between foundation subjects, Science and high English quality texts.
+The way in which we implement this is through the development of a curriculum that makes use of clear and strong links between foundation subjects, Science and high-quality English texts.
 Through these links, pupils encounter common topical vocabulary in a range of contexts, thus increasing their comprehension and consequent use of more sophisticated words.
 As an example in Year 5:

 As part of a Geography topic on Japan, the children will look at geographical volcanoes identifying key geographical vocabulary.
 In Art & DT, pupils will use this knowledge to construct accurate models of volcanoes incorporating scientific knowledge about different states of matter to consider how the model could erupt.
 The English text is Kensuke's Kingdom by Philip Pullman.
 Within the text, pupils will identify spotlight vocabulary that will link directly back to the other subjects.
 Through these links, the children totally immerse themselves in the learning across different contexts.
 This results in the children acquiring a greater depth of understanding and knowledge which is evidenced in the quality of writing in both English and topic books.

-Oracy skills and confidence are enhanced as children choose vocabulary wisely when explaining, reasoning or discussing
+Oracy skills and confidence are enhanced as children choose vocabulary wisely when explaining, reasoning or discussing Foundation Stage We offer a comprehensive induction programme into school life.

-Foundation Stage

-We offer a comprehensive induction programme into school life.
 Children in the Foundation Stage follow the Early Years Foundation Stage curriculum, where there are six areas of learning - Personal, Social and Emotional Development, Physical Development, Communication and Language, Literacy, Mathematics, Understanding the world and Expressive Arts and Design.
 Children participate in a wide range of activities, both indoor and outdoor, that provides them with a sound foundation for later achievements.
 The Foundation Stage classrooms have an outdoor area leading from the classroom to ensure the outdoor curriculum is used to its full advantage.
+The Foundation Stage allows our children to explore and develop their interest and understanding through carefully planned and shared activities and opportunities.
+Our Early Years really help our children to explore and engage in their learning.